interpretation-experiment/gistr-app/CONTRIBUTING.md

 npm run dev
 ```

-Building the whole project can be done with
+Building the whole project can be done with:

 ```bash
 npm run build